mrzaxaryan/cpp-pic/article.md

 #### NOSTDLIB-RUNTIME Solution: Function Pointer Embedding

 We introduce the `EMBED_FUNC` macro, which uses inline assembly to compute pure relative offsets without relying on absolute addresses.
 The target architecture is selected at compile time using CMake-defined macros, ensuring correct code generation without relocation dependencies.
-The implementation is located [here](include/bal/types/embedded/embedded_function_pointer.h).
+The implementation is located in `embedded_function_pointer.h`.

 ### Problem 6: 64-bit Arithmetic on 32-bit Systems